Moodybleu/A-Mile-In-Her-Mind/README.md

 - access past entries by clicking prompted word in the list of your past prompts
 - user can like other users entries
 - users can optionally share entries

+## Post-Project reflection
+This project proved very difficult for me.
+I had an exceptionally hard time understanding routes and how to get them functioning.
+I feel I would have had more fun with my project if it was a project for pleasure instead of for school.
+Obviously this would remove any time crunch I had for this project and allow me to just create.
+I do have a handful of bugs i'm still going to try to fix in the future.
+The delete function still deletes the first entry every time and I can't get the background image to cover all my pages.
+Given more time i think i would have been able to successfully implement all of the functionality I wanted for my app.
+But i did learn along the way that my time-management skills need work, and I need to rein in my expectations for any future projects.
+I've caught myself already expecting perfection from my coding abilities and that's just not feasible. this project definitely taught me a lot about myself and about coding.

+## sources
+Blog-pulse code along
+dino-CRUD code along
+Express project-organizer code along